ibrierley/flutter_map_vector_tiles/README.md

 Road labels that are angled to a road contour (not curved along it though, possible future enhancement, but will be some performance issues likely).

+You can use png images instead of vector tiles, it will simply paint them on the Canvas.
+To use set useImages: true and make sure you set the correct tile url for pngs, rather than Vector tiles.

 [Example in action](https://www.youtube.com/watch?v=GsXPMghCawA&t=4s)